 Not too long ago, the office computer filled an entire room.
-Now, it fills the palms of one-third of employees—those workers who use only the mobile device for their jobs.
+Now, it fills the palms of one-third of workers—those mobile employees who use only the mobile device for their jobs.
 Security, however, lags behind in keeping up with this growing trend.
 This is the BYOD generation: bring your own device (to work).

 IT departments need to keep one step ahead of this fast-growing trend.
 It’s here to stay, and one reason is that it’s responsible for significantly pumping up productivity.
 Employers love this.
 More productivity = higher profits.
 You’d think that some of these increased profits would be reinvested in security training that correlates to the BYOD movement since the BYOD movement strongly correlates with an increase in data breaches and risks of breaches.